kripod/glaze/packages/glaze/README.md

    }
    ```

+4. Please refer to the [treat][] documentation for setting up static style extraction and server-side rendering.

 ## 🤔 How it works

 The `sx` function maps themed values to statically generated class names.
 If that fails, an inline style gets applied as a fallback.